 An interactive, hands-on workshop designed to help physicians who are looking to build a reliable follow-up system for test results in their practice.

-The cost to attend this session is $40, plus applicable taxes, for all CMPA members.
+The cost for CMPA members to attend this session is $40, plus applicable taxes.
 There is no cost for resident physicians.

 Moderator: You are listening to the CMPA Educational Podcast Network.
 These learning materials are for general educational purposes only and are not intended to provide professional, medical or legal advice, nor to constitute a standard of care for Canadian health providers.